Stock market today: Wall Street ticks closer to record highs to cap its 8th straight winning week

 The Federal Reserve released projections last week showing its typical policymaker expects to cut the federal funds rate several times next year, but likely by only half as much as what Wall Street is expecting.

-Critics see too much optimism on Wall Street about how many rate cuts may come in 2024 and when they could begin.
-They warn the big run for stocks since late October on anticipation of such support may be overdone.
-The S&P 500 is on track for an eighth straight winning week, which would be its longest such streak since 2017.
+Critics say Wall Street is too optimistic about how many rate cuts may come in 2024 and when they could begin.
+They warn the big run for stocks since late October on anticipation of such support may be overdone, or at the least pulling forward returns that would have happened in 2024.

+With its eight straight weekly gains, the S&P 500 is in the midst of its longest winning streak since 2017.

+Mukherjee of TIAA Wealth Management is relatively optimistic about the U.S. economy in coming years, particularly as artificial-intelligence technology helps reshape the world.
+But he sees the economy enduring at least a soft patch in the first half of 2024 as the effects of past rate hikes fully make their way through the system.

 In stock markets abroad, indexes were mixed in Europe and Asia.